-Ellicott City, Maryland: Enchanted Forest - Clark's Elioak FarmFairy tale statues from the now-lost Enchanted Forest attraction (1955-1989) have been saved and restored on a petting farm.
+Ellicott City, Maryland: Enchanted Forest at Clark's Elioak FarmFairy tale statues and buildings from the shuttered Enchanted Forest (1955-1989) have been saved and restored on a petting farm.
+The final building was set in place August 2015.

-Visitor Tips and News About Enchanted Forest - Clark's Elioak Farm
+Visitor Tips and News About Enchanted Forest at Clark's Elioak Farm

 The struggle to save Enchanted Forest, Ellicott City, Maryland, appears to be over.
 Most of the fairy tale figures were moved to Clark's Elioak Farm, a nearby attraction, in early February....
 [02/18/2005] Complete News Story